MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Update-MgBetaServicePrincipalByAppId.md

       - `[Description <String>]`: Description of the template.
       - `[Discoverable <Boolean?>]`: true if this template should appear in the collection of templates available for the application instance (service principal).
       - `[FactoryTag <String>]`: One of the well-known factory tags supported by the synchronization engine.
 The factoryTag tells the synchronization engine which implementation to use when processing jobs based on this template.
       - `[Metadata <IMicrosoftGraphSynchronizationMetadataEntry[]>]`: Additional extension properties.
-Unless mentioned explicitly, metadata values should not be changed.
+Unless mentioned explicitly, metadata values shouldn't be changed.
         - `[Key <String>]`: synchronizationMetadata
         - `[Value <String>]`: Value of the metadata property.
       - `[Schema <IMicrosoftGraphSynchronizationSchema>]`: synchronizationSchema